Private Project

 Director Statement

 Can we experience the warmth of an encounter through abstract representation?
-Can the sensory qualities of a memory translate on film to a viewer?
+Can the sensory qualities of a memory translate in film to a viewer?
 Can a cityscape feel intimate?
 These are some of the questions August/September Rain sets out to explore.

-After I moved back to London from Berlin, certain memories remained at the top of my memory pool of the city, although I was unsure why.
+After I moved back to London from Berlin, certain moments remained at the top of my memory pool of the city, although I was unsure why.
 Amongst these were encounters with music and strangers and spokes-elements of nature.
 These instances were all clustered within the months of August and September 2021, and most involved rain.
 In hope of finding more resonances between these moments and a way to weave a narrative, I drew their locations out on paper, thus producing a personal psycho-geographic map of the place.